TwitchPlaysPokemon/pokecat/pokesetspec.md

     - Sunny Day
 ```

-Here's an example of a Pokémon set with all features being used:
+Here's an example of a Pokémon set with (almost) all features being used:

 ```
 ingamename: SEEL-PH